 Not only does technology help keep expats connected with their loved ones back home, but it can also help with the process of settling into a new country.

-Here are some essential apps every expat in South Africa should download:
+Here are some essential apps expats in South Africa should download.

 A quick, easy and safe way for getting from a to b.
 We were heavily reliant on Uber before we purchased our SUV.